rbmowatt/glazewave/docs/spot-images/us-nj.md

   - 1600×1200px, 891 KB, shot 61 m from the spot
   - Description: View northeast from the sand dunes in front of Park Place along the Atlantic City Boardwalk in Atlantic City, Atlantic County, New Jersey
   - Match: score 10 via coastal-in-title, kw:sand+dune+boardwalk, geo:61m, w>=1000, landscape
-- **`us-nj-bally-s-legend-s-vip-beach-2.jpg`** — “2025-04-28 11 17 15 View northeast from the sand dunes in front of Park Place along the Atlantic City Boardwalk in Atlantic City, Atlantic County, New Jersey” by Famartin, Wikimedia Commons, CC BY-SA 4.0
+- **`us-nj-bally-s-legend-s-vip-beach-2.jpg`** ⚠︎ *context, not the coast itself* — “2025-04-28 11 17 15 View northeast from the sand dunes in front of Park Place along the Atlantic City Boardwalk in Atlantic City, Atlantic County, New Jersey” by Famartin, Wikimedia Commons, CC BY-SA 4.0
   - Source page: https://commons.wikimedia.org/wiki/File:2025-04-28_11_17_15_View_northeast_from_the_sand_dunes_in_front_of_Park_Place_along_the_Atlantic_City_Boardwalk_in_Atlantic_City,_Atlantic_County,_New_Jersey.jpg
   - Licence: CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0/) · attribution required · **share-alike**
   - Author: Famartin — //commons.wikimedia.org/wiki/User:Famartin